jswec/Phase-3-Project/README.md

 ## The Model

+The final model can be found in [FinalNotebook.ipynb].

 Following our exploratory data analysis and identification of the most important features, we ran through several iterations of a model and were able to develop a final model using a balanced and scaled version of our dataset.

-Throughout the process, we focused on minimizing the amount of false negatives produced - we didn’t want to predict a customer would stay when in fact they churned.
+Throughout the process, we focused on minimizing the amount of false negatives produced - we didn’t want to predict a customer would stay when in fact, they churned.

 From that final model, we gathered the top 5 factors and plotted them alongside the likelihood of churn for each unit increase - in other words, for each time a customer has to call customer service, they’re about 2.6 times more likely to churn assuming everything else remains equal.

 We found the model to be 76% accurate overall and 72% accurate when just predicting customer churn.

 ***

 ## Conclusions and Recommendations

-Based on the results of our final model we were able to develop a profile for customers that are likely to churn.
-We want to focus our attention on customers in our service who have opted for an international plan, have called customer service an average of 4 times, do not use voicemail, have spent $17 for evening calls, and spend 3.5 hours on the phone during daytime hours.
+Based on the results of our final model we were able to retroactively assign probabilities of churn to each observation.
+Based on those probabilities, we ranked customer `propensity to churn` in a list of priorities from 1-10.

+On average, Priority 1 customers have the following attributes:
+- `international plan`: Opted for an international plan
+- `customer service calls`: Called customer service 4 times
+- `number vmail messages`:  Do not use voicemail
+- `total eve charge`: Spent $17 on evening calls over the course of their account
+- `total day minutes`: Spent 3.5 hours on the phone during daytime hours

 Taking our analysis a step further, we can confidently say that by delivering out of this world customer service, we will immediately reduce the likelihood of churn.
--

-, whether that be through retraining or seminars or even offering discounts to those individuals who have a disproportionate amount of day time use minutes
-We’ve also generated data for our top priority customer cases

 ## Next Steps

-Look into the infrastructure of the top ten churn states

-Parse chat logs of customer service calls to divine problem customers or problem customer service members
+Our first step should be customer service analysis.
+We would like to parse chat logs of customer service calls to understand the specific nature of the customer service calls.

-Check device compatibility or firmware issues on phones running our service
+Next, we'd like to take a look at the infrastructure of the top ten states where we see churn and examine if there are any gaps in coverage.

+Finally, we should dig deeper into the

 ## Repository Structure

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
-├── final.ipynb                         <- Narrative documentation of analysis in Jupyter notebook
+├── FinalNotebook.ipynb                 <- Narrative documentation of analysis in Jupyter notebook
+├── DataVisualization.ipynb             <- Easy Access to Data Visualization in Jupyter notebook
 ├── Presentation.pdf                    <- PDF version of project presentation
-├── notebooks                           <- Exploratory Notebooks
+├── Notebooks                           <- Exploratory Notebooks
 ├── images                              <- Image Files
 └── Data                                <- Data Source
 ```